KeremVona/charge/README.md

 * Host a game by providing details such as game mode and rules.

 * Join a game to participate in a multiplayer session.

-* Use built-in voice chat for pre-game discussions and coordination.

 ## Future Improvements